ammedmar/comch/README.md

 algebraic topology.
 It has found modern uses in topological data analysis, motion planning, condensed matter physics and several other areas.
-An important challenge for the application of the mathematical ideas sourraounding this concept, which are often defined non-constructively, is to describe them in effective terms suitable for concrete computations.
+An important challenge for the application of the mathematical ideas surrounding this concept, which are often defined non-constructively, is to describe them in effective terms suitable for concrete computations.
 This package serves to bridge the gap between theoretical ideas and concrete applications, by implementing structures